 There is also an area you can be blessed with holy water.
 There was quite a line for this area.

 An entrance fee is required to enter Tanah Lot.
 There is a stand at the main entrance where you can pay the fee.
-Your guide may chose to stay with the car and give you time to wander the grounds.
+Your guide may choose to stay in the car and give you time to wander the grounds.

 Depending on the time of year Tanah Lot can be packed with hundreds of people.
 Be prepared for crowds and make sure you know where your stuff is.